 Revised Standard Minimum Rules for the Treatment of Prisoners (External link) then go to E/CN.15/2015/L.6/Rev.1

 The above standard is also known as the ‘Nelson Mandela Rules’ and is a landmark update of the Standard Minimum Rules for the Treatment of Prisoners first adopted in 1955 and the result of five years of negotiations among Intergovernmental Organizations (IGOs), including UNODC, civil society groups and independent experts and consultants.
 (October 2015)

 The United Nations Rules for the treatment of women prisoners and offenders - commonly known as the Bangkok Rules - were adopted by the General Assembly of the United Nations on 21 December 2010.

-The Standard Guidelines for Corrections in Australia and their accompanying principles constitute outcomes or goals to be achieved by correctional services, rather than a set of absolute standards or laws to be enforced.
+The Guiding Principles for Corrections in Australia constitute outcomes or goals to be achieved by correctional services, rather than a set of absolute standards or laws to be enforced.